schweiny-08/Buddy-UoM-GAPT-2021/README.md

 Table of Contents:

  1. About the Project
-	 a.
-Built with
+ 	1. Built with
  2. Getting Started
-	 a.
-Prerequisites
+ 	1. Prerequisites
-	 b.
-Running the Solution
+ 	2. Running the Solution
  3. Usage
  4. Acknowledgements & Contacts